 3. Operational Continuity

 Security breaches can disrupt business operations, leading to lost productivity and revenue.
 Physical security systems support business continuity by preventing these disruptions before they occur.
-If incidents do happen, integrated security solutions enable rapid response and recovery, minimizing downtime and its associated costs.
+If incidents do happen, integrated security solutions enable rapid response and recovery.

-Additionally, automated security systems streamline access management, visitor processing, and monitoring functions — improving operational efficiency and reducing manual security procedures.
+Additionally, automated security systems streamline access management, visitor processing, and monitoring functions.
+Improve operational efficiency and reduce manual security procedures with an automated security system.

 4. Reputation Protection